amirhilmi/BazaarBaru_App_01/README.md

 ## Code (Flutter)
 Inspired by [Resocoder Domain Drive Design](https://github.com/ResoCoder/finished-flutter-firebase-ddd-course)

-A very limited progress made on Entity OrderId.
+A very limited progress made on Entity OrderId on Layer Domain.
+Future developers are advised to complete other Entity Objects such as OrderStatus and OrderItem before passing on next layer - Application

 ![](Code-Flutter.GIF)